j2e2/slc/jumps/README.md

 See, [slc/README.md](https://github.com/j2e2/slc/blob/master/README.md)

+Notes:

-**Notes: Take into account that jumping to a reassigment should result in a false value**
+    Take into account that jumping to a reassigment should result in a false value.